 Rather sooner than later, privacy will be a thing of the past.
 Not only the privacy that’s already being infringed upon by overzealous administrations and an omnipresent Big Brother society.

-…will seem like an intractable conundrum in the future of man, and to solve it will be the most agonizing desire.
-This is the true ‘singularity’ which is yet to find its way into the universal mind.
-This kind of ‘singularity’ might have to be reached before or at the same time as any technological singularity if beyond either is to exist truly sentient intelligence.
+…will seem like an intractable conundrum in the future of man, and to solve it will be a most agonizing desire.
+This is the true ‘singularity’ which is yet to find its way into mainstream awareness.
+This kind of ‘singularity’ has to be reached before or at the same time as any technological singularity, if beyond either is to exist truly sentient intelligence.

 Is a world with too many choices a world without choice?
 Scientists now propose we might live in a matrix – a menacing thought and the linchpin of the 1999 film The Matrix.

 The big disaster failed to appear, and I’m grateful for that.
 No asteroids, no collision with a rogue planet, no solar flare, no alien invasion… Perhaps the list of events predicted for the end of 2012 would make for an annual Amazon catalogue.

 An in-depth look at Stanley Kubrick’s 1968 seminal sci-fi epic “2001: A Space Odyssey”.
 Does it have anything to say about the world of the 21st century?
 Anyway, it’s full of clues…